bridgecrewio/checkov/docs/2.Basics/Hard and soft fail.md

 ## Combining options

 You can combine the use of the three flags described above.
-In this case, the logic to determine the scan result is as follows:
+In this case, Checkov will evaluate each failed check, applying the following logic in order of precedence:

-For each check result, go through the following checks in order:

 1. If the failed check matches a check ID (or wildcard) in the *hard fail* list, then the result is a hard failure.
 2. If the failed check matches a check ID (or wildcard) in the *soft fail* list, then the result is a soft failure.
 3. If the failed check's severity is equal to or greater than the severity in the *hard fail* list, then the result is a hard failure.
 4. If the failed check's severity is equal to or less than the severity in the *soft fail* list, then the result is a soft failure.
-5. If the failed check does not match a check ID, wildcard, or severity in either list, then the result is the value of the `--soft-fail` flag.
+6. If the failed check does not match a check ID, wildcard, or severity in either list, then the result is the value of the `--soft-fail` flag.

 Using the logic above, if *any* failed check results hard failure, then the result of the run is a hard failure.
 If *all* failed checks result in a soft failure, then the result is a soft failure.